 6. Commitment to follow through: This dimension moves the decisions into execution or implementation phase, Best decision must be implemented.
-If not committed the follow through is not undertaken, put on hold, deferred and as a result will not achieve best result (important to quantify no action scenario).
+If not committed the follow through is not undertaken, put on hold, deferred and as a result will not achieve best result (it is also important to quantify the "no action" or "do nothing" scenarios).
 We need to consider objectively: is the recommendation appropriate and feasible, how will the decision be communicated, how can the organization support the decision and is there an implementation plan (this comes back to strategy alignment).
 Success at this stage requires: resource allocation and tenacity to see it through and flexibility to overcome obstacles and change.